fzi-forschungszentrum-informatik/mongeu/README.md

 NVIDIA GPUs are supported (via NVML).

 The API is [documented](./openapi.yaml) in the OpenAPI 3.1 format.
 Possible usage patterns are demonstrated by an [example client](./client.py).
+The core functionality is performing *measurements* within *campaigns*.
+A new campaing is started via a POST to the `/v1/energy` end-point:

+    POST /v1/energy

+The end-point will respond with a `303 See Other` status and a `Location` header containing the URI of the end-point associated to the new campaign.

+    HTTP/1.1 303 See Other
+    Location: /v1/energy/0

+Subsequent GET requests on that end-point will yield a new measurement relative to the instant the campaign was created.

 ## Usage